 PFHT Health Clinic

-Make an appointment with this clinic if you require non-emergency care and do not have a family doctor.
+Make an appointment with this clinic if you require non-emergency care and do not have a family doctor or nurse practitioner.

 Extended Hours Service